surviveRuins/Horizon/README.md

 ## General Certificate Transparency basics

-Everytime a domain registeres or renews(lesser known!) a TLS certificate from a Certificate Authority, it is logged to a publicially accessible, decentralized Certificate Transparency Log.
+Every time a domain registeres or renews(lesser known!) a TLS certificate from a Certificate Authority, it is logged to a publicially accessible, decentralized Certificate Transparency Log.

 Horizon connects to a Certificate Transparency Stream server like https://github.com/d-Rickyy-b/certstream-server-go via websockets and monitors the data for domain squatting attempts.

 ## Squatting techniques

-Currently the following domain squatting techniques can be detected:
+Currently the following domain squatting(also called cyber squatting) techniques can be detected:

 - ComboSquatting     : An Attacker registers a domain name that contains the SLD of the offical domain but adds a hyphen and a word before or after.
 Example: amazon-login.com, free-amazon.com